-Here's What That Drawer Under Your Oven Is Really For
+Here's What the Bottom Drawer of Your Oven Is Really For

-Tucked underneath most ovens is a spacious drawer, though it is sometimes easy to forget.
-While plenty of oven models have this extra space, what exactly its purpose is remains a source of contention in the cooking community.
-It's even so widely argued that there's a dedicated Snopes page for the issue.
+Tucked underneath many ovens is a spacious drawer, though it is sometimes easy to forget about.
+While plenty of oven models have this extra space, the exact purpose remains a source of contention in the cooking community.
+Its use has been widely debated with many surprising results and revelations.

-So what exactly is the point of your bottom oven drawer?
+So what is the point of your bottom oven drawer anyway?
 Well, the answer actually depends on which model of oven you own.
-By checking out your user's manual, you'll be able to see exactly what the manufacturer labeled the drawer as.
-For some it's simply extra space, but for others it's a helpful kitchen tool.
-Read on to learn the three common uses for your oven's bottom drawer:
+By checking out your user manual, you'll be able to see how the manufacturer labeled the drawer and what the intended use is.
+For some, it's simply extra space, but for others, it's a helpful kitchen tool.
+Read on to learn the three common uses for your oven's bottom drawer.

-Most people utilize their oven's drawer for storage, whether or not it's meant to be used that way.
+Most people utilize their oven drawer for storage, whether or not it's meant to be used that way.
 Cookie sheets, cupcake pans, and more are often stuffed in there for the next time a baking urge strikes.
-Be warned though, this space can get fairly warm from the oven above it, so only put tools and equipment that can stand some higher temperatures.
-Your bamboo placemats will need to find another place to crash.
+Be warned though, this space can get fairly warm from the oven above, so only put tools and equipment that can stand some higher temperatures, like your griddle pan, pizza stone, or other pots and pans if they fit.
+Your bamboo placemats and plastic containers will need to find another place to crash as they will warp in the heat over time and may be flammable.

 Or It Could Be for Warming

-The other common purpose for it is to be a warming drawer.
-This is a spot to stick dishes so they stay warm while you finish cooking the rest of the meal.
-It's helpful when you're hosting a party, the holidays are hopping, or you just mistimed making dinner.
+The other common purpose for the bottom drawer is as a warmer.
+This is a spot to stick dishes to stay toasty while you finish cooking the rest of the meal.
+It's helpful when you're hosting a party, the holidays are hopping, or you just finished making dinner a bit too early.
+If you notice controls that indicate a warming setting, either up with your other dials and buttons, or below within the drawer itself, you might have yourself an added oven bonus.

 It Might Even Be a Broiler

-Gas ovens that contain their heating unit in the bottom may save the space as a broiler drawer.
-This is often a very narrow space that acts as a broiler and fits baking sheets and casserole dishes.
+Gas ovens that contain the heating unit in the bottom may offer the space as a broiling drawer.
+This is often a very narrow space that functions as a broiler and fits shallow baking sheets, dishes, or pans.
 It's ideal for browning the tops of casseroles, caramelizing chicken skin, or even roasting vegetables.
 If you try to stuff items in this space for storage, they could be scorched the next time you light the broiler.

 The only way to learn the purpose of your oven's bottom drawer is to check out how it's labeled in your user manual.
 If you don't have this handy, often Googling the brand and type of oven can bring up a PDF version of the manual.